-Weekly clinical performance evaluations, Clinical Judgment Process, vSims and other assignments with a final Summative Evaluation at the end of the semester.
+Weekly clinical performance evaluations, care maps, Case Studies, Care Plans, and other lab assignments with a final Summative Evaluation at the end of the semester.

 ACADEMIC INTEGRITY

 It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.